benhj/knoxcrypt/README.md

 with the coffee parameter, which will alternatively mount the image's coffee (rather than default) sub-volume i.e.:

-`./teasafe image.tea testMount --coffee true`
+`./teasafe image.tea testMount --coffee 1`

 This will ask the user to enter both the decryption password and the magic number.